tapdata/tapflow/README.md

 - Currently, Lookup can only be used with MongoDB as the target.

-## TapFlow Roadmap
+## tapsh Roadmap

-We will continue to enhance TapFlow's capabilities.
+We will continue to enhance tapsh's capabilities.
 Here are some medium- to long-term features on the roadmap:

 - Lookup support for more target databases beyond MongoDB
 - Support for Project management